 Even a small collision between a car and motorcycle can be deadly.
 When motorcycles and cars collide, it’s typically the two wheeled riders that suffer.

-In 2013, 4,668 people died in motorcycle crashes.
-Motorcyclists are about 26 times more likely than passenger car occupants to die in a crash per vehicle mile traveled and five times more likely to be injured.
+In 2017, 5,172 people died in motorcycle crashes.
+Motorcyclists are nearly 26 times more likely than passenger car occupants to die in a crash per vehicle mile traveled and five times more likely to be injured.

 With so much at stake for motorcycle riders every time they hit the road, it’s essential that drivers practice safe driving habits with two wheeled vehicles in mind.
 Follow these tips to make the road safer for everyone, including motorcycle riders.